-How to Check the You can check whether the humidifying unit is in good working order.
-If you set HUMID HEAT Motion of test operation (refer to the installation manual for details), you can check even beyond the range Humidifying of the conditions for humidifying operation.
+How to Check the You can check whether the humidifyin ng unit is in good working order.
+If you set HUMID HEAT Motion of test operation (refer to the installation manual for details), you can check even beyond the range Humidifying of the conditions for humidifying opera ation.
 Operation 1.
-Hygroscopic fan Air is exhaled from the front exhaust outlet of outdoor unit.
-2. Humidifying fan/heater/damper Warm air is blown from the duct of outdoor unit.
-The sector is set of the sector in the form of the form
+Hygroscopic fan A Air is exhaled from the front exhaust outlet of outdoor unit. • 2.
+Humidifying fan/heater/damper V Warm air is blown from the duct of outdoor unit. .

-3. Humidification rotor The rotor is rotating with top panel off.
+3. Humidification rotor ......
+The rotor is rotating with top panel off.